yay135/GTEx_NNLS_Deep_Learning/readme.md

 Or you can follow the steps bellow to download and configure models and data automatically.

 Note: Do not directly download the data folder into the project root folder, it will cause the following run steps to freeze.
-If you want to run the models with data use the following step to configure data and models automatically.
+If you want to run the models with data use the following steps to configure data and models automatically.

 ## 2. How to use this repo
 ### 2.1 System requirements